mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Build System

-Be able to build static binary with all modules built in
+Be able to build static binary with all modules built in.
+How will this affect licensing?

 ## C++11

-switch to std:: smart pointer types switch to std::bind where possible/necessary use std::chrono use std::function use std::atomic use std::regex
+switch to std:: smart pointer types

+switch to std::bind where possible/necessary

+use std::chrono

+use std::function

+use std::atomic

+use std::regex

 use std:: random number generators

 Replace pointer typedefs with c++11 using keyword

 ## Boost libs

 Use boost::any

 Use boost::typeindex? in mojo/typesystem rather than std::type_info

 use mojo::any alias for any boost classes so reimplementation etc is easier

 ## Core